… by Asif Haroon Raja, Pakistan

 The writer is a retired Brig, defence analyst, columnist, author of five books; member Executive Council Pakistan Ex-Servicemen Society; Director Measac Research Centre and Director Board of Governors Pakistan Thinkers Forum; who takes part in TV talk shows. [email protected]

-Posted by Brig Asif H. Raja on December 31, 2015, With 4320 Reads Filed under WarZone.
+Posted by Brig Asif H. Raja on December 31, 2015, With 4508 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.